Apple Watch: Build it & They Will Come… Or Will They?

 My verdict: It is not a winner yet—and it may never be unless it proves it’s value.
-However, it is a marvellous piece of jewellery and a technological masterpiece.
+However, it is a marvelous piece of jewelry and a technological masterpiece.
 This intriguing gadget fully embodies Apple’s design philosophy, and demonstrates keen attention to Apple’s commitment to a better user experience.
 I would say that it is a very well executed and well-made product.

 Apple is the only one of the few smart watchmakers that understands that a watch is not only a status symbol but also needs to reflect the personality of the wearer.
 Unfortunately, the electronic nature of the watch means that it cannot begin to compete with its high-end mechanical counterparts.